 Stay in Parma Palazzo dalla Rosa Prati

-Eat in Parma Trattoria Rigoletto
+Casual Eats in Parma Trattoria Rigoletto

 I was drawn to this tiny trattoria down a cobbled alley by the quirky photos on the walls (a COVID project to keep the owners sane).
 Fabrizio is the most welcoming host and his wife Antonella is a wonderful cook, making beautiful fresh pasta daily with love and care.
 The food is simple, classic and delicious, but the real beauty lies in the warmth of the personalised service.
 It’s small, so book ahead or join my Parma food tour.

-Drink in Parma Tabarro
+Aperitivo in Parma Tabarro

-Parma History & Culture Farnese Theatre
+Parma Culture Farnese Theatre

 Built entirely from wood, Parma’s spectacular 17th century baroque theatre was the prototype for modern playhouse theatres.
 Largely destroyed by Allied bombing in WWII, and faithfully restored from original plans, its U-shaped rows of bench seating topped with ornate arches is an impressive site.